This post contains affiliate links. Read the full disclosure here.

 STEP TWO: Add in the chopped dark chocolate and continue to whisk as the chocolate melts.
 Simmer and continue whisking for about 3 minutes.
 Remove from the heat and stir in vanilla extract or peppermint extract if using.

-STEP THREE: Divide between two cups and top with coconut whipped cream (or whipped cream of choice), marshmallows (regular or vegan), and shaved chocolate if desired.
+STEP THREE: Divide the hot cocoa between two cups and top with coconut whipped cream (or whipped cream of choice), marshmallows (regular or vegan), and shaved chocolate if desired.

 FAQs and Expert Tips

 Personally, I like oat milk the best.
 It’s thick and creamy and slightly sweet.
 But there are so many other awesome milk alternatives for hot chocolate!